 Who requires approval from the Foreign Investment Review Board?

 Foreign citizens living overseas will require FIRB approval before buying an investment property in Australia.
 Australian citizens, New Zealand citizens and permanent residents are not required to obtain FIRB approval to invest in real estate.
-For temporary residents (greater than 12 months), FIRB approval is not required for most types of real estate investment.

 Are you wanting to apply to the FIRB?